uncomputable/frequency-dict/README.md

 ## Where are the dictionaries?

-You can find the NWJC and CHJ dictionaries as GitHub releases.
+The dictionaries for NWJC and CHJ you can find as GitHub releases.
+They share the same license as their respective source data (see above).
+This is **different** from the license I use for my own code.

-For BCCWJ and CSJ, as always, there are licensing issues :)

-NINJAL published the data under the [CC BY-NC-ND 3.0 license](https://creativecommons.org/licenses/by-nc-nd/3.0/deed.en).
-This means we may not remix, transform or build upon the original and distribute the result.
+For BCCWJ and CSJ, the license of the original data (see above) doesn't allow us to remix, transform or build upon the original and distribute the result.

 My solution is to publish the [raw data in a separate repo](https://github.com/uncomputable/frequency-data). _(This data is already public on the university website.)_ You can use my script to generate a frequency dictionary on your local machine.